 Now cell C9 shows profit or loss for a given number of contracts (cell C2) and given contract size (cell F2).

 The last feature to add is to make our calculator also work with short positions.
-In fact, when you are short an option position, the payoff is exactly inverse to a corresponding long position – the difference in calculation is just a minus sign (see examples for short call and short put).
+In fact, when you are short an option position, the payoff is exactly inverse to the corresponding long position – the difference in calculation is just a minus sign (see examples for short call and short put).

 Therefore, to calculate P/L for short positions, we actually don’t need to add any further inputs.
 If you enter a short position as negative number of contracts in cell C2, the result in cell C9 will show the correct P/L.